HoyeonM/Feynman.ai/README.md

 npm run dev
 ```

-8. Open your browser and navigate to `http://localhost:3000` to access the Feynman AI application.
+8. Open your browser and navigate to your localhost to access the Feynman AI application.